HELP US KEEP YOUR CHILDREN SAFE! What you need to know if there is an emergency at your child’s school:

 - On staff security at WHS and WMS plus additional contracted security coverage during and after school hours

 - Security cameras in all schools

-- Raptor ID system in all schools that checks visitors against national sexual offender databases and allows schools to produce visitor badges with photos
+- Raptor ID system in all schools which checks visitors against national sexual offender databases and produces visitor badges with photos

 - Electronic “key cards” at all buildings for access control

 - Emergency procedures posted in all offices and classrooms